Poor man's tithe: In Josephus

-Jewish-Roman historian Flavius Josephus refers to the first, second, and third (or poor) tithe.
-The third tithe was to be brought to the Levites, every third and sixth year of the seven year Sabbath cycle.
+Jewish-Roman historian Flavius Josephus refers to the first, second, and third (or poor man's) tithe.
+The third tithe was to be brought to the Levites, every third and sixth year of the seven-year Sabbath cycle.
 The distribution of which to be given to those in need or want, especially widowed women and orphan children.

 In the Talmud

-The Babylonian Talmud ruled that the amount of poor tithe one gives to a single poor person must be enough to provide for two meals.
+The Babylonian Talmud ruled that the amount of poor man's tithe one gives to a single poor person must be enough to provide for two meals.

 The Babylonian Talmud also states that while ma'sar ani technically could be used to feed one's poor father, one should not do so, so as not to embarrass one's father.
 Rather, a son should try his best to care for his father out of his other property.

 The Jerusalem Talmud to Pe'ah 1:1 discusses the maximum amount of one's income/money one can give to the poor and determines that one should not give more than one-fifth of his possessions so he does not become poor himself.
 This Gemara and a discussion in Sifrei are quoted extensively by later Jewish sages who discussed an ancient custom of tithing 10% of one's income for charity.
 This tithe, known as ma'sar kesafim, has become a universal practice.

 In Orthodox Judaism

-There has been no organized mechanism for collection of the poor tithe since 135 CE, but Orthodox Judaism still regards tithe obligations as residing in produce grown in the Land of Israel.
-Contemporary practice is to set aside terumah, separate first tithe (ma'aser rishon), separate terumat ma'aser, separate either the second tithe (ma'aser sheni) or the poor tithe (depending on the year), then (if applicable) redeem the second tithe with a coin.
+Contemporary practice is to set aside terumah, separate first tithe (ma'aser rishon), separate terumat ma'aser, separate either the second tithe (ma'aser sheni) or the poor man's tithe (depending on the year), then (if applicable) redeem the second tithe with a coin.

-Orthodox Judaism regards it as meritorious to discharge one's poor tithe obligation additionally by giving a portion of one's income, ideally a tenth, to charity.
+Orthodox Judaism regards it as meritorious to discharge one's poor man's tithe obligation additionally by giving a portion of one's income, ideally a tenth, to charity.